 For something different but that is still classic, look at some of the more striking vintage jewellery styles such as Art Deco.

 In choosing the metal type, you should look at the kind of jewellery your partner wears.
-What colour is the metal she usually goes for?
-Most women have a definite preference and stick to it.
-If you like the idea of gold but she usually wears silver, consider the option of white gold or precious platinum.
+What colour is the metal they usually go for?
+Most people have a definite preference and stick to it.
+If you like the idea of gold but they usually wear silver, consider the option of white gold or precious platinum.

 Platinum is a precious white metal, popular because it is very strong and durable and doesn’t tarnish.
 It is more expensive but will last a lifetime.